MARICEL30/uk-bank-holidays/README.md

 ## Tools

-The web app is hosted on Netlify.
+The web app is hosted on Netlify and the domain was bought from Namecheap.
 This project uses the UK Gov public bank holidays API.
 The project uses the tech stack I use at work such as React, Typescript and Jest for testing.

 ## System Design